Homicide & Murder Defense Lawyers in Roanoke

 It is important to understand the three classes of murder offenses under Virginia law.

 - Capital murder – This is a Class 1 felony.
-A conviction can carry a lifetime sentence or, if the defendant is age 18 or older and not mentally retarded, the death penalty.
+A conviction can carry a life sentence or, if the defendant is age 18 or older and not mentally retarded, the death penalty.
 Capital murder may be charged if the alleged killing was “willful, deliberate and premeditated” and falls within one of several categories set out in Va.
 Code Ann. § 18.2-31.
 Those categories include:

 - Being hired to commit murder